Ted1166/rift/README.md

 ## 🎮 Overview

-**Rift Commanders** is a fully on-chain tactical strategy game where two players command their forces on a 5×5 battlefield.
+**Rift Commanders** is a tactical combat game where two players deploy units, plan moves simultaneously, and battle in commit-reveal turns.
 Victory is achieved by eliminating the enemy Commander through strategic planning and simultaneous turn execution.

 - **Genre:** Turn-based Tactical Strategy
 - **Blockchain:** Mantle Network (Sepolia Testnet)